 Scorpius admired her calm.
 He'd lost his the instant reality sank in.
-"My grandfather found out what I was up to and paid the slimy git running the Portkey Office more than I did."
+"Grandfather discovered what I was up to and paid the slimy git running the Portkey Office more than I did."
 He dragged off his rucksack and knelt in the sand.

 Rose looked over his shoulder.
 "Do you have a return Portkey in there?"

 "No. Our guide, Lars Balto, was arranging that.
-I'm looking for the letter Edgar probably hid while I was in the bathroom."
+I'm looking for the letter Edgar probably hid while I was taking a shower."
 Lucius Malfoy was too Slytherin not to gloat.
 After checking the hidden pockets, Scorpius removed a Quidditch Illustrated magazine and shook the pages.
 An envelope fluttered out.